pablohayden/cart/README.md

 A test suite has been created that will run core tests to verify the currently installed discount rules and processing against multiple rules.

 Tests intentionally do not use the in memory database as this is not recommended and instead use stubbed data.

+Additional unit test should be added to test services layer at a later date using a mocking framework such as Mockito.

 ## Code Coverage